Ramanuja: Attempts on Ramanuja's life

 There were multiple attempts on Ramanuja's life.
 When he was a student under Yadava Prakasa, the latter grew jealous of Ramanuja's rise to fame.
 So Yadava Prakasa tried to get rid of Ramanuja during a tour to the Ganges in northern India.
 Govinda, Ramanuja's cousin (son of his mother's sister), learned of this plot and warned Ramanuja who then left the group and escaped to Kanchi with the help of an elderly hunter couple.
 Later Yadava Prakasa realised his folly and became a disciple under Ramanuja.

 Later another attempt was made on Ramanuja's life while he was about to take charge of the temple affairs in Srirangam.
 The head priest of the Ranganathaswamy Temple, Srirangam did not like Ramanuja and decided to kill him.
 Accordingly, he invited Ramanuja to his house for having food and planned to kill him by poisoning his food.
 However, when Ramanuja arrived, the priest's wife saw the divine glow of Ramanuja and immediately confessed her husband's plan.
 This did not deter the priest who then made another attempt when Ramanuja visited the temple.
-He poisoned the temple Theertham(holy water) and served it to Ramanuja.
-However instead of dying Ramanuja began to dance with joy.
-The priest taken aback at once realised his mistake and fell at the feet of Ramanuja.
+He poisoned the temple Theertham (holy water) and served it to Ramanuja.
+To the priest's great surprise Ramanuja, instead of dying, began to dance with joy.
+The priest realised his mistake and fell at the feet of Ramanuja.

 Writings

-The Sri Vaisnava tradition attributes nine Sanskrit texts to Ramanuja – Vedārthasangraha (literally, "Summary" of the "Vedas meaning"), Sri Bhāshya (a review and commentary on the Brahma Sutras), Bhagavad Gita Bhāshya (a review and commentary on the Bhagavad Gita), and the minor works titled Vedāntadipa, Vedāntasāra, Gadya Trayam (which is a compilation of three texts called the Saranāgati Gadyam, Sriranga Gadyam and the Srivaikunta Gadyam), and Nitya Grantham.
+The Sri Vaisnava tradition attributes nine Sanskrit texts to Ramanuja – Vedarthasamgraha (literally, "Summary of the Vedas's meaning"), Sri Bhashya (a review and commentary on the Brahma Sutras), Bhagavad Gita Bhashya (a review and commentary on the Bhagavad Gita), and the minor works titled Vedantadipa, Vedantasara, Gadya Trayam (which is a compilation of three texts called the Sharanagati Gadyam, Sriranga Gadyam, and the Vaikuntha Gadyam), and the Nitya Grantham.

-Some scholars have questioned the authenticity of the majority of his work but the three of the largest works credited to Ramanuja – Shri Bhāshya, Vedārthasangraha and the Bhagavad Gita Bhāshya.
+Some scholars have questioned the authenticity of all other writings except the three of the largest works credited to Ramanuja — Sri Bhashya, Vedarthasamgraha, and the Bhagavad Gita Bhashya — and the Gadya Trayam he composed in Srirangam.